 For 26 years, from the beginning of November until the end of March, Blythwood provided a safe place for the homeless and those in need.
 Hot meals and clothing were offered with open arms, compassion, and fellowship every Saturday night and Sunday morning.
 As of March 2020, Blythwood and the other Out of the Cold sites throughout Toronto closed their doors due to the COVID-19 pandemic.
 We pray that our former Out of the Cold guests are safe and have found refuge in the various shelters located in the Toronto Area.

-Although we can no longer safely open our doors, we need to continue to reach out to those who are currently living in city shelters, encampments, and on the streets.
-Blythwood's Out of the Cold is providing financial support to a select group of charities that work with the homeless who are in desperate need.
+Although we can no longer safely open our doors, we need to continue reaching out to those currently living in city shelters, encampments, and on the streets.
+Blythwood's Out of the Cold provides financial support to a select group of charities that work with the homeless in desperate need.
 We have also partnered with several other Out of the Cold programs financially to serve hot meals at downtown shelters and the encampments.
-A small group of Blythwood volunteers is helping out in the distribution of hot meals, clothing, and basic necessities.
+A small group of Blythwood volunteers is helping out by distributing hot meals, clothing, and basic necessities.

-We wish to thank our volunteers who came from many churches, organizations, and walks of life.
+We wish to thank our volunteers from many churches, organizations and walks of life.
 We, at Blythwood, simply couldn’t have run the program without the help of others.
 In addition, we thank the staff from Dixon Hall, a social services agency, who provided us with security and educational support.
-We will continue to be forever grateful for the help and involvement of all who have a heart for the poor and destitute of our city.
+We will continue to be forever grateful for the help and involvement of all who have a heart for those in need in our city.

 We would like to thank our very kind and generous donors who have continued to support the Out of the Cold program over all these years.

-Since Out of the Cold cannot operate safely within the church during the COVID-19 crisis, we have given one-time grants to agencies in support of front-line programs aiding homeless individuals and people at high risk of homelessness without intervention and /or people experiencing food insecurity issues.
+Since Out of the Cold cannot operate safely within the church during the COVID-19 crisis, we have given one-time grants to agencies supporting front-line programs aiding homeless individuals and people at high risk of homelessness without intervention and /or people experiencing food insecurity issues.